 The list of covered preventive healthcare changes from time to time as preventive healthcare services and supplies are added to or taken off of the USPSTF's list of required preventive healthcare.
-The Fund follows federal law that determines when these changes take effect.
+The Fund follows federal law regarding preventive care.

-If you are covered under the HMO option, see your Kaiser book for more information about preventive care.
+See your Kaiser book for more information about preventive care.